 And they wanted this information as soon as possible in real time.
 They looked at two different types of open source.
 Um, one of them, the one that they worked on first.
 That was the story that Tony told that got de supported as they spent a year of development, unfortunately.
 So then, yeah, looked again, uh, options.
 One of the open source things that they did, the identification and evaluation and testing that one didn’t scale.
 Um, as, as they needed, I was talking 10 billion events a day, a that needs a process and they just couldn’t get that performance.
 So this other piece of open source, um, and it also didn’t have all the required features they needed and they chose us because we have this, uh, necessary scalability and also the sequel based processing and analytics so they could built out of the state of affairs and update them and build additional applications really quickly.

 That’s a great question.
 And the answer is yes.
 Um, but we can help you with that.
-You know, so different databases have different requirements for enabling, uh, change data capture.
-You know, oracle for example, needs supplemental logging turned on.
-Um, see my sequel requires you have a been logged, uh, et cetera.
-Um, but if you’re using our platform, you using a UI using our wizards, when you make that initial connection into the database, we will check all of that for you and we will tell you if you don’t have the correct things configured and if you don’t what you need to do in order to achieve that.
+You know, so different databases have different requirements for enabling change data capture.
+You know, Oracle for example, needs supplemental logging turned on.
+Um, see my SQL requires you have a been logged, etc. Um, but if you’re using our platform, you using a UI using our wizards, when you make that initial connection into the database, we will check all of that for you and we will tell you if you don’t have the correct things configured and if you don’t what you need to do in order to achieve that.
 So, um, yeah, it does have to be turned on but we can help you with it.

 Great.
 Thanks.
 Our next question, um, when it comes to real time data integration, how does Striim differ with other products in the market?
 Okay.